carbon-design-system/carbon/web-components/packages/carbon-web-components/README.md

   </a>
 </p>

-# `carbon-web-components`
+# `@carbon/web-components`

-`carbon-web-components` is a variant of Carbon Design System with Custom Elements v1 and Shadow DOM v1 specs.
+`@carbon/web-components` is a variant of Carbon Design System with Custom Elements v1 and Shadow DOM v1 specs.

-> The original `carbon-web-components` repository has been archived.
-All future
+> The original repository, `carbon-web-components`, has been archived.
+All
-> work for the package will take place in this monorepo.
+> future work for the package will take place in this monorepo.
 Please visit the
 > [original repository](https://github.com/carbon-design-system/carbon-web-components)
 > for full history of the files.